monikasadauskaite123/NRD-CS-exercise/README.md

   - arguments:
     - `file_name` - name of the file, string
     - `path` - directory of the file, string
+  - returns:
-  - returns a tuple, with the first element a float - the age of the file (from birth/creation/change time) in hours, rounded to 0.1.
+    - a tuple, with the first element a float - the age of the file (from birth/creation/change time) in hours, rounded to 0.1.
 The second element is of a boolean data type. `True` corresponds to a successful application of `st_birthtime` and `False` corresponds to the application of `os.path.getctime(file)`
+    - a string `'ExistError'` in case the file does not exist in a given directory
 - `find_parameter(diction, parameter)`: a recursive function that returns the value, i.e. item, in a nested dictionary, given a parameter, i.e. key
   - arguments:
     - `diction` - nested dictionary, dict